‘I want justice to be served’: Cathy Krauseneck’s sister speaks at trial

-Day 3 for the James Krauseneck trial has wrapped up.
+ROCHESTER, N.Y.
+(WROC) — Day three of the James Krauseneck trial has wrapped up.
 Cathy Krauseneck’s sister Annet Schlosser says she believes James is guilty of murder.

 Cathy Krasueneck was found dead with an axe to her skull in 1982 inside her Brighton home.